Home Marriage Page 17

 1. Secure Multiple Copies:

-– It’s advisable to secure multiple copies of your marriage certificate at the time of issuance to avoid additional trips or requests later on.
+– It’s advisable to secure multiple copies of your marriage license at the time of issuance to avoid additional trips or requests later on.

 2. Safekeeping:

-– Store your marriage certificate in a safe and secure location, such as a personal safe or a safety deposit box, to prevent loss or damage.
+– Store your marriage license in a safe and secure location, such as a personal safe or a safety deposit box, to prevent loss or damage.

 3. Digital Copy:

-– Consider creating a digital copy of your marriage certificate and storing it securely in electronic format for easy access and backup.
+– Consider creating a digital copy of your marriage license and storing it securely in electronic format for easy access and backup.

 Conclusion: